maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 How to report bugs and make suggestions is described on the [community](../About/Community.md) page.

-## Version 4.4

-TODO:

-* require mbstring:  this will be required from Moodle 3.9.
-We require it now.  (tbc?)

 ## Version 4.3

+Version 4.3 requires the PHP package `mbstring` (which will be required from Moodle 3.9 anyway).
+Do not attempt to upgrade without checking you have `mbstring` on your server.
+Navigate to this page on Moodle to confirm.

+    /admin/environment.php

 Version 4.3 represents a major internal re-engineering of STACK, with a new dedicated parser and an updated mechanism for connecting to Maxima.
 This is a significant improvement, refactoring some of the oldest code and unblocking progress to a wide range of requested features.